Dual Degree: Master of Library Science and Master of Science in Health Studies

 Website: https://twu.edu/slis/programs-admission-requirements/dual-mls--ms-health-studies-degree/

-Graduates of the dual-degree program will earn two degrees: the Master of Library Science and the Master of Science in Health Studies.
-The degree programs are available entirely online.
+Students in the dual-degree program will earn two degrees: the Master of Library Science and the Master of Science in Health Studies.
+Both degree programs are available entirely online.

-The Master of Library Science (M.L.S.) degree prepares professionals for leadership roles as information specialists in hospitals, medical centers, medical schools, nursing colleges, and other public and private agencies.
+The Master of Library Science degree prepares professionals for careers as health librarians and information specialists in hospitals, medical centers, medical schools, nursing colleges, and other public and private agencies.
 The Master of Science in Health Studies prepares students for leadership positions in the disciplines of health education and health promotion.

 Marketable Skills